Student Haiku Contest 2026

 Teacher: Ms. Hanako Yamada

-Important Note: When printed double-sided, this arrangement ensures that each haiku will appear on the front side and the corresponding author's information will appear on the back.
+Important Note: When printed double-sided, this layout ensures that each haiku appears on the front side, with the corresponding author information on the back.
+Please submit only one haiku per page.
+Do not place multiple haiku on a single page, even if they are written by the same student.

 How to name files: Please name the document in the following order.